 How to Make Vegan Gluten Free Lemon Blueberry Waffles

-- 2 cups gluten free flour blend (I've only used Bob's Red Mill brand for this recipe, see note below)
+- 2 cups gluten free flour blend **see important note about flour below**

 - fresh blueberries, for garnish (optional)